 Use a scheduling tool

-Use videos, quotes numbers and hashtags
+Use videos, quote numbers and hashtags, and utilise emojis

 Test, test, test